 Why: A bustling (but not chaotic) atmosphere and sweet-natured staff are just a couple of reasons why Skylon has long been a favourite among discerning Londoners.
 The restaurant also benefits from views across the Thames thanks to floor-to-ceiling windows, while the bar is often home to eye-catching floral installations.
-Chow down on the classically British menu as you wave goodbye to 2021.
+Chow down on the classically British menu as you wave goodbye to 2024.

-Where: Royal Festival Hall, Belvedere Road, Waterloo, SE1 8XX
+Where: Belvedere Road, SE1 8XX

 Aqua Kyoto, Soho

 Why: The seductive interiors and high-quality Japanese fare are enough to lure the crowds into Aqua Kyoto any day of the week, but the restaurant makes for a particularly attractive New Year’s Eve venue.
 Typical dishes might include wagyu sirloin beef, soft-shell crab tempura and robata dishes, and it usually hosts a DJ for guests to party the night away to.
 If you're planning on going all-out this year, try to secure one of the limited tables on the heated, covered outside terrace for views of London's best unofficial fireworks displays that pop up all over the place.

 Mercer Roof Terrace, City

 Why: Home to cracking views of the City, Mercer Roof Terrace is an enticing option when it comes to picking a NYE London venue.
 This year, it's offering a sumptuous five-course feast, including a glass of Champagne, with dishes such as a Hereford beef fillet with lobster croquette, caramelized parsnip and port jus, Somerset brie with panettoni and fig chutney, and chocolate and clementine gateau with clementine sorbet.

 Where: 19-20 Garlick Hill, EC4V 2AU